Frozen Mudslide Recipe

 Variations on the Mudslide

-There are numerous ways to modify this treat without deviating from it's signature trio of Bailey's, Kahlua and a heavy white creamy substance.
+You can deviate from the Bailey's mudslide recipe in numerous ways, as there are many tasty substitutes for the trio of Bailey's, Kahlua and heavy cream.
 For one thing, you could choose a different Irish cream or coffee liqueur.
 You could also:

 - Substitute rum for vodka (but not gin.
 Never gin.)